 Choosing the right moment can make all the difference.
 This usually happens when they’re aware you’ve accomplished something for them.

 The four best ways to ask for a review:

 There’s no better opportunity to get a great review than asking face-to-face.
-The more you cultivate the relationship in person, the more likely they’ll be motivated to let others know about their experience.
+The more you cultivate the relationship in person, the more likely they’ll be motivated to refer other sellers to your agents.

 Start by asking them how they found you, and mention how online reviews have helped others find you in the past.

 As you are reaching that key moment of closing, make sure to bring it up again.